 In \emph{one-way} relaying networks, the SDF protocol can be further improved by using the soft relaying technique \cite{Sne:SDF1,Li:DTC-SIR,Bui:SDF2,Karim2010, Zei:Q-Design}.
-Specifically, the relay uses some soft decoder to derive the a posterior probabilities of code bits, and then forwards these soft information values.
-At the desired receiver, these forwarded soft information values are exploited as a priori information by source-controlled soft decoders \cite{Hagenauer1995} to improve decoding performance.
-It is shown that performance improvement over the SDF can be achieved because in many occasions, an incorrectly decoded packet contains only few erroneous bits and the a posterior information forwarded by the relay may help locate the position of these error bits.
-However, the main disadvantage of the soft relaying protocol is that it demands significantly additional bandwidth and/or power consumption, mainly due to the requirement of transmitting soft values or their multi-bit quantized version and the use of complicated soft-input soft-output decoders.
-The key motivation behind our work is to simplify the soft relaying mthod by using only the one-bit quantized representation of the soft information, and hence avoiding the complexity associated with soft signal forwarding and soft decoding.
-To suppress the error propagation due to the low-rate quantization as in the non-selective DF protocol, the quantized bit message is forwarded along with a reliability parameter, which is utilized by the decoder to estimate the equivalent LLR of the message from the relay \cite{Amat2010}.
-The so-constructed \emph{one-bit soft forwarding} (1bSF) protocol is almost as easy-to-implement and energy-efficient as the SDF protocol \cite{Li2006} (see also \cite{Krzymien2005}).
-In \cite{Dai2009} preliminary results regarding the effectiveness of the protocol for the one-way relay networks were obtained through computer simulation.
+Specifically, the relay uses a soft decoder to derive the \emph{a posteriori} probabilities of the code bits, and then forwards the soft information values.
+At the desired receiver, the forwarded soft information values are exploited as a priori information by source-controlled soft decoders \cite{Hagenauer1995} to improve decoding performance.
+It is shown that performance improvement can be achieved over the SDF protocol with hard decoding, because in many occasions an incorrectly decoded packet contains only a few erroneous bits and the \emph{a posteriori} information forwarded by the relay may help locate the position of the erroneous bits.
+However, the main disadvantage of the soft relaying protocol is that it requires significant additional bandwidth and/or power consumption, mainly due to the requirement of transmitting soft values or their multiple-bit quantized version and because of the use of complicated soft-input soft-output decoders.
+The key motivation behind our work is to simplify the soft relaying method by using only a one-bit quantized representation of the soft information, and hence avoid the bandwidth expansion associated with soft signal forwarding and the complexity because of soft decoding.
+To mitigate the error propagation due to the low-rate quantization, the quantized bit message is forwarded along with a reliability parameter, which is utilized by the decoder to estimate the equivalent LLR of the message from the relay.
+The so-constructed \emph{one-bit soft forwarding} (1bSF) protocol is almost as easy to implement and as energy efficient as the SDF protocol that employs hard decoding \cite{Li2006} (see also \cite{Krzymien2005}).
+In \cite{Dai2009} preliminary results regarding the effectiveness of the protocol for one-way relay networks were obtained through computer simulation.
 In this paper, we extend the philosophy to two-way relaying systems by proposing the two-way 1bSF (TW-1bSF) protocol.